Buying tickets builds dreams.

 Buying tickets builds dreams.
 The proceeds from our fundraising efforts, along with the donations we receive, make funding three annual music programs possible.
 What’s more, we award gifts and grants to other nonprofit organizations that provide music programs.

 Gifts & Grants

 All manner of music plays center stage.
 Past grant recipients include concerts, choral productions, music theater, opera, jazz quartets, marching bands and orchestras at local schools, senior centers, and a spectrum of other nonprofit organizations.
 What’s more, music therapy for at risk children, scholarships for young musicians and music education at a variety of levels are the brainchildren of our program.

 Not to brag, but we’ve helped kickstart some pretty amazing talent.
-Since 1985, Showcase has awarded nearly $600,000 in prize money through its Instrumental Competition to exceptionally talented musicians, ages 16 to 24, who compete each year for approximately $30,000 in cash awards in the categories of strings, woodwinds and brass to further their music education.
+Since 1985, Showcase has awarded nearly $600,000 in prize money through its Instrumental Competition to exceptionally talented musicians, ages 16 to 24, who compete each year for approximately $30,000 in cash awards in the categories of strings, woodwinds, and brass to further their music education.
 Many of our prize winners have gone on to illustrious careers in symphonies around the world.
 This year, for the first time, we are limiting the 2022 competition to high school students ages 14 to 19.

 In 1971, music took its first field trip.
 That’s the year when Showcase hatched an exciting new vehicle to introduce young people to classical music.
 Our Music Mobile van – outfitted with symphonic instruments – began visiting third graders in their classrooms, introducing them to the sounds of music and the magic of the symphony orchestra.
 They blow horns.
 They bow violins.
 They play drums.
 They feel great.
 This award-winning, hands-on program – in partnership with the Pasadena Conservancy of Music – visits schools throughout the San Gabriel Valley.
 For most of the 130,000 kids we've visited, it’s their first real brush with classical music – not to mention playing instruments and taking part in a simulated orchestra.